Ty-Sir/OpenMint/README.md

 ## Security
 ### Withdrawal Payment Pattern

-OpenMint integrates [OpenZeppelin](https://openzeppelin.com/contracts/) contracts to minimize any unnecessary bugs or attackers that try to exploit any `transfer` calls.
-OpenMint uses a payment gateway contract alongside an escrow contract to keep individual earned funds secure until the user is ready to withdraw to their [MetaMask](https://metamask.io/) wallet.
+OpenMint integrates [OpenZeppelin](https://openzeppelin.com/contracts/) contracts which are thoroughly tested to minimize any unnecessary bugs, attackers, or exploits.
+OpenMint uses a payment gateway contract alongside an escrow contract to keep an users earned funds from selling ERC-721 tokens secure until they are ready to withdraw to their [MetaMask](https://metamask.io/) wallet.
+The button to with withdraw can be found on your profile page under your bio when your wallet is connected.
+If the gree button just says "Withdraw" and is unable to be clicked, their is nothing to withdraw.
+If the button says "Withdraw" followed by a number amount of ETH (Withraw 1.1234 ETH), then a user can click the button, confirm in the popup modal, and then confirm the transaction in [MetaMask](https://metamask.io/).

 ## Installation
 Here are the steps to run this dapp locally: